scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 ## CSS of a layout

-The CSS for a layout that uses the Layout component consists of two sections: the non-grid fallback and the CSS grid code.
+The CSS for a layout that uses the Layout component consists of two sections: the CSS grid code and the non-grid fallback.

 ### CSS grid